 The Nat partners with City Cruises anchored by Hornblower to provide an unparalleled opportunity to experience gray whale watching off the San Diego coast.
 Each gray whale watching experience is narrated by experienced City Cruises captains along with the Museum Whalers, museum-trained naturalists.
 The Museum Whalers receive training from NOAA (National Oceanic and Atmospheric Administration) scientists and other local experts.

-Due to the predictability of the gray whale migration and the high likelihood of seeing whales during this season, whale watching tours are typically seven days per week with both morning (9:30 AM to 1 PM) and afternoon (1:30 to 5 PM) cruises scheduled.
+Due to the predictability of the gray whale migration and the high likelihood of seeing whales during this season, whale watching tours are typically the mornings of Friday, Saturday, and Sunday.
 These 3.5-hour cruises are great for guests of all ages.
 Come meet some of nature’s largest animals and enjoy a day on the water with family and friends.
-Learn more and purchase tickets through City Cruises.
+During December and January, kids cruise free!
+Learn more here.

 In addition to gray whales, guests may also spot large pods of dolphins.
 Check out Hornblower's Whale Sightings Report for up-to-the-minute information.